The Pendle Machine | Pendle Witch Trials Digital Download

 Regular price £5.99

 In 1612, ten people were hanged at Pendle Hill.
 The official story blamed superstition.
-This PDF investigation follows the power; the king, the magistrate, the judges, and the clerk who each got exactly what they wanted.
+This PDF investigation follows the power instead: the king, the magistrate, the judges, and the clerk who each got exactly what they wanted.
 Download instantly after purchase.

 The Pendle Machine | Pendle Witch Trials Digital Download